lumeland/lume.land/plugins/postcss.md

 ## Includes

-In addition to the default plugins, PostCSS use also [postcss-import](https://deno.land/x/postcss_import), to inline the local `@imports` looking in the `_includes` directory.
+In addition to the default plugins, PostCSS also uses [postcss-import](https://deno.land/x/postcss_import), to inline the local `@imports` by looking in the `_includes` directory.

 ```css
 /* Import the CSS file from _includes/css/reset.css */